BackOverview: The Placements tool - for organising work experience

 We are too, and in fact this is the main reason why we have built the Placements tool.
 The tool is designed to make it easy for the placement host to get all the relevant paperwork together, and – on the other side of the table – for the school/college to satisfy themselves that everything is in place.

-The tool is very thorough in asking the student, employer, and parent/caregiver for information about the student, the employer, and the placement itself, so that all the risks can be discovered, and so that appropriate risk mitigation can be put in place.
+The tool is very thorough in asking the student, employer, and parent for information about the student, the employer, and the placement itself, so that all the risks can be discovered, and so that appropriate risk mitigation can be put in place.
 This includes the employer uploading their Employers' Liability Insurance certificate, Health & Safety policy, and Risk Assessment into the tool, so that all the other parties can view them.
 The tool also gives all parties best practice guidance for having a safe and successful placement.

 If an employer cannot upload required items into the forms (perhaps because our document uploader is blocked by their firewall, or they can't find the necessary document at that moment), they can opt to instead email the documents to the placement coordinator.
 The system also allows employers who do not possess the normal documents at all (for example, because they are sole traders) to bypass the uploading requirement – in this case the fact that they've done this is flagged to all parties.